-While most of us in Australia might be chomping on hot cross buns come Easter Sunday, in Italy, for many it’s all about the pastiera Napoletana - an unusual, cheesecake-like cake that, like so many celebratory foods, has debated origins (but is definitely delicious).
+While most of us in Australia might be chomping on hot cross buns come Easter Sunday, in Italy, for many it’s all about the pastiera Napoletana - a cheesecake-like cake that, like so many celebratory foods, has debated origins (but is definitely delicious).

 The story goes that pastiera Napoletana was first made during Pagan celebrations in Italy, to mark the return of spring (in other words, what we would now call Easter).
 “It’s one of those recipes that nobody quite knows the origins of,” says Luciana Sampogna, who runs Sydney’s Cucina Italiana cooking school.
 “But that only adds to its charm, if you ask me!”
 Some believe that pastiera was born when the ancient goddess Partenope emerged from the waters of the Gulf of Naples, enchanting the people with her songs.
 To thank her, the people of Naples gifted her with the most precious products of their land: flour, ricotta, eggs, wheat, orange flower water, spices (like cinnamon) and sugar.
 When the goddess returned to the sea, she offered the gifts to the gods, who then did what any of us would do, and made a cake out of them.

 The modern version of pastiera was probably, most agree, invented in a Neapolitan convent.
 And while the cake is certainly beloved (Tuscany-based food blogger Emiko Davies describes it as “crazy perfumed cheesecake crossed with rice pudding in a pie crust”) for its deep, rich flavour, it’s also highly prized for its symbolic value.
 The main ingredients - whole wheat berries, ricotta, eggs and orange flower water (or zest) are staples of Napoli cooking, and the wheat and eggs symbolise the new life we celebrate at Easter.